 Preheat oven to 400 degrees F. Lightly grease (or line with parchment paper) one baking sheet.

-Evenly place on prepared cookie sheet and bake for approximately 14-16 minutes or until lightly browned.
+Place on prepared cookie sheet, each biscuit at least 2 inches apart and bake for approximately 14-16 minutes or until lightly browned.